Hippeastrum papilio

-Hippeastrum papilio is a flowering perennial herbaceous bulbous plant, in the family Amaryllidaceae, native to southern Brasil.
+Hippeastrum papilio is a flowering perennial herbaceous bulbous plant, in the family Amaryllidaceae, native to southern Brazil.

 Description

 Colours are variable from white to creamy-green, or dark apple-green with carmine, maroon or purple striations.

 Taxonomy

 Collected in the 1960s, it was originally described by Pierfelice Ravenna in 1970 as a species of Amaryllis, it was transferred to Hippeastrum by Johan Van Scheepen in 1997.
 Placed in the epiphytic Omphalissa subgenus.